-The Antiquarian Book Market Seminar began in 1978 as the result of a collaboration between Dean Margaret Goggin of the Graduate School of Librarianship and Information Management at the University of Denver and Jacob L. Chernofsky, editor and publisher of AB Bookmans’ Weekly.
+The Out-of-Print and Antiquarian Book Market seminar began in 1977 as the result of a collaboration between Dean Margaret Goggin of the Graduate School of Librarianship and Information Management at the University of Denver and Jacob L. Chernofsky, editor and publisher of AB Bookmans’ Weekly.

 Goggin, who had a keen interest in both the worlds of librarianship and antiquarian bookselling, had been dismayed at how little librarians and book dealers knew of each other’s methods, procedures and problems.
 She conceived of the seminar as a meeting ground and education tool for both.

-When the University of Denver discontinued its Graduate Library School, the seminar found a temporary home in nearby Golden, CO and then at Colorado College in Colorado Springs, where it has been located for the past several years.
+When the University of Denver discontinued its Graduate Library School, the seminar found a temporary home in nearby Golden, CO and then at Colorado College in Colorado Springs, where it was located from 1999 until 2019 and became familiarly known as CABS.

-Given the enormous changes in the antiquarian book world since 1978, the curriculum has also changed, with increasing emphasis on the realities of bookselling in the electronic age.
+Given the enormous changes to the antiquarian book world since 1978, the curriculum has evolved to meet these radical shifts, with increasing emphasis on the realities of the rare book, ephemera, and archives markets in the Internet age.

 Today the Antiquarian Book Seminar Foundation (the parent organization of CABS-Minnesota) is the nonprofit that plans and runs the seminar, offers annual scholarships, and administers the Diverse Voices Fellowship.
 Nearly 3000 students have graduated from the seminar since its inception and many CABS alums have gone on to become prominent members of the bookselling community.
 Please consider supporting the mission of the ABSF and CABS-Minnesota, and join us in helping the rare book trade evolve and thrive.